cydside/dayfolders/README.md

 # dayfolders
 It's a command line tool that creates daily folders to store files in a selectable period of time.

+You can add your language support, quick and easy, have a look at the source code.
+Enjoy!

 ## Usage examples:

 * `dayfolders -year=2017`